cgraamans/angular-bootey/README.md

 ## Installation

-To install Angular-Boot you will need to install npm and a webserver (for example apache) on your box.
+To install Angular-Bootey you will need to install npm and a webserver (for example apache) on your box.
 Once you have done so, navigate to the place you want to host the files and...

     git clone https://github.com/cgraamans/angular-bootey
     cd angular-bootey